-Net position, comprised of total assets in excess of total liabilities, increased by $221 million: $2 billion (a 13% increase)
+- Net position, comprised of total assets in excess of total liabilities, increased by $318 million: $2.3 billion (16% increase)

-Revenue in the form of donor contributions: $253 million (a 47% increase)*
+- Revenue in the form of donor contributions: $274 million (8% increase)*

-Other income from private gifts of permanent endowments: $53.6 million (a 10% increase)
+- Other income from private gifts of permanent endowments: $74 million (38% increase)

-Total FY12-13 endowment payout available to the campus and affiliated entities: $75.4 million (a $1.7 million increase)
+- Total FY13-14 endowment payout available to the campus and affiliated entities: $74.3 million (1% decrease)

 *Excludes contributions managed by The Regents, additions to permanently endowed funds and endowed or conditional pledges.

-The purpose of The UCLA Foundation's endowment is to support the educational mission of the University of California, Los Angeles by providing a reliable source of funds for current and future use.
+The purpose of The Foundation's endowment is to support the educational mission of UCLA by providing a reliable source of funds for current and future use.
 The income/payout from each individual endowment fund is used to support the purpose established by the donor in the gift instrument.
-However, endowment funds are commingled for investment purposes in The UCLA Foundation Endowment Pool to maximize returns and minimize investment and administrative costs.
+However, endowment funds are commingled for investment purposes in The Foundation Endowment Pool to maximize returns and minimize investment and administrative costs.